This was my first attempt at writing a mass effect story. I tried not to use too much military jargon as I saw in many other ME-stories.

 Normandy - CIC, docking bay D24 of the citadel

-The quiet in the CIC was nearly complete, the light scaled down to a dim.
+The quiet in the CIC was nearly complete, the light scaled down to a faint dim.
 Only from time to time the footsteps of Navigator Pressly could be heard, every time he walked the metallic grids of the gangway to another working station to make a few tests.
-With Captain Anderson gone to meet Ambassador Udina and Admiral Hacket and most of their maintenance work done since days, Pressly had allowed his men a few hours of rest on the citadel to prepare for the next voyage.
-Soon enough they would leave the citadel again and God alone knew when they would have the chance again to drink something better than synth.
+With Captain Anderson left to meet Ambassador Udina and Admiral Hacket, and most of their maintenance work long done, Charles Pressly had allowed his men a few hours of rest on the citadel in preparation of the next voyage.
+Soon enough, they would leave the citadel again and God alone knew when they would have the chance again to drink something better than synth.

 But all too often the Captain had to do some political work with Ambassador Udina, some turian politician or other representatives.
-Logan – in spite of being a very competent military officer in Pressly's opinion – surely was not the most patient in respect of day-to-day-work.
-More than once it was Pressly's duty to coordinate the daily routines on the Normandy, to make sure that all went smoothly.
+Logan – in spite of being a very competent military officer in Pressly's opinion – surely was not the most patient man around in respect of day-to-day-work.
+More than once it was Pressly's duty to coordinate the daily routines on the Normandy, to make sure that all went smoothly like well-oiled machinery.
 And he liked it exactly this way and felt proud that he was good in his job.

 "You're guests are incoming, Charley."
 Pressly looked up from his workstation and quitted the information with a low grunt.
 Only a few men onboard would dare to take the liberty to call him 'Charley' – neither Anderson nor Shepard belonging to this circle – but Joker was a very special case.

-Flight Lieutenant Jeff Moreau would be the correct address, but Pressly couldn't remember anyone call him other than simply Joker.
-His mix of bravado and unparalleled skill in the cockpit added to his frail health situation allowed him a leeway most officers could only dream of.
+Flight Lieutenant Jeff Moreau would be the correct address, but Pressly couldn't remember anyone call him any other than simply "Joker".
+His mix of bravado and unparalleled skill in the cockpit added to his frail health situation, allowing him a leeway most officers could only dream of.
 Sometimes he felt sorrow about Moreau's health but on other days he was sure that somehow Joker got more than his bit of poise out of the fact that he was one of the best pilots of the navy in spite of his glass bones.

 Pressly activated the comm.
 "Lieutenant Kaidan, here's Pressly.
 Our guests are arriving.
 Show them their rooms and see if the Turian needs anything.
 And I want to see Lieutenant Commander Udina instantly."
-He had not to activate the monitor to see the expression on Kaidan's face, the same surely enhanced on Joker's.
+He had not to activate the monitor to see the expression on Kaidan's face, the same showing on Joker's right now.

 Commander Udina on board of the Normandy, what have we done to deserve this?
 Captain Anderson hadn't given any explanation as he ordered to prepare rooms for the turian Spectre and the Alliance Officer.
 Pressly – as all officers of the Normandy – could only hope that his stay would be short.

-The information he was able to gather in the short time since Anderson's announcement was very sparsely to Pressly's regret.
-Lieutenant Commander Rory Udina, born in Boston, Earth, on 19th of August in 2157 – so he was only 26 years old now, three years younger than Shepard.
+The information he was able to gather in the short time since Anderson's announcement was very sparsely, much to Pressly's chagrin.
+Lieutenant Commander Rory Udina, born in Boston, Earth, on the 19th of August in 2157 – so he was only 26 years old now, three years younger than even Shepard.
 About his youth Pressly found nearly nothing apart from short stays on Gagarin Station and Grissom Academy, surely to train his biotic powers.
 To be exact the information is far too sparsely for an officer from such a well-known family.
-Added to this were studies at the MIT in electronics, focus in communications, finished with honors 'summa cum laude'.
+Added to this were studies at the MIT in electronics, focusing on communications, finished with honors 'summa cum laude'.
 Pressly thought about reading Udina's dissertation later.
-But with such a graduation he should have been able to select his positions irregardless of his family.
+But with such a graduation he should have been able to select his positions, even disregarding the name and influence of his family.

-Afterwards he absolved a few stations in the alliance fleet, mostly white-collar jobs, the last being logistic officer on an embassy in batarian space.
+Afterwards he a number of short-term deployments on a couple of stations in the alliance fleet, mostly white-collar jobs, the last being logistic officer on an embassy in batarian space.
 Pressly had been long enough in the fleet to smell the taste of 'military intelligence' in this résumé.
-Either Commander Udina had been able to negate the benefits of his heritage and education to earn those uninteresting posts or he had been some kind of agent, most likely eavesdropping specialist.
+Either Commander Udina had been able to negate the benefits of his heritage and education to earn those uninteresting posts or he had been some kind of agent, most likely as an eavesdropping specialist.
 They would have to be very careful and look out for bugs in the future.

 Normandy - Airlock, docking bay D24 of the citadel

-He had to admit that he was nervous and didn't know what caused him more trouble.
-There was this turian Spectre.
-Never before had he been in close contact to one and as far as he had heard in the media this one named Nihlus Kryik was one of the best.
+He had to admit that he was nervous and didn't know which guest caused him more inner turmoil.
+There was this Turian Spectre.
+Never before had he been in close contact with one, and as far as he had learned from the media this one, named Nihlus Kryik, was one of the best.
 And then he was accompanied by Commander Udina, some kind of nephew to Ambassador Udina as far as Kaidan knew.
-Surely he would tell his uncle all what he experienced onboard in no time.
+Surely he would tell his uncle everything he experienced onboard in no time.

 Apart from his white facial features the Turian seemed very ordinary to him.
 An unadorned armored suit encased the frame which was of medium built for his race.
 He appeared to be athletic but not very muscled, not that Kaidan had really much experience with his race apart from those Turians that formed the bulk of C-Sec.
 "Greetings, Spectre Nihlus, welcome on board.
 I'm …"